diku-dk/futhark/docs/man/futhark-test.rst

 for some ``t``, which has been given a ``#[prop]`` pragma.
-To test a property is being tested, ``futhark test`` will randomly generate values of type ``t``, called *candicates*, looking for a candiate that makes the property return ``false``, called a *counterexample*.
+To test a property is being tested, ``futhark test`` will randomly generate values of type ``t``, called *candidates*, looking for a candidate that makes the property return ``false``, called a *counterexample*.
 When a counterexample has been found, ``futhark test`` will try to shrink it and finally report the smallest counterexample that it was able construct.